MineoGames/MineoGames.github.io/games/dung-beetle.md

 Move your beetle and walk through the ball of dung to push it.
 You can play either with a gamepad or mouse & keyboard.
 The gamepad is advised for a better experience.

-Did you know it ?
-The Dung Beetle uses its bakc paws to push its booty!
+<i> Did you know it ?
+The Dung Beetle uses its back paws to push its booty!</i>

 ### Gamepad controls:
 - Left analog to move